ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - gatewayAndNetworkCapabilities REQUIRED: The set of origin gateway and network parameters reported by the client to the server.

-- clientSignature REQUIRED: The client's signature over the message.

 Here is an example of the message request body:

 ```json